ankurrokad/distributed-job-runner/packages/db/README.md

 ### How other packages use this

-- **Queue / workers**: when a job is dequeued, its consumer typically uses repositories from this package to read and update workflow state, append history rows, and mark steps as completed or failed inside a transaction.
+- **Queue / workers**: when a job is dequeued, its consumer typically uses repositories to:
+  - Claim workflow steps using `claimStep()` (which atomically checks status and updates)
+  - Update workflow state (`markRunning()`, `markCompleted()`, `markFailed()`)
+  - Log events via `WorkflowHistoryRepository.log()`
+  - Track job attempts with `JobAttemptRepository`
+  - All within transactions to ensure consistency

-- **Timers / scheduling**: timer processing code can atomically move timers and update workflow status using `withTransaction` so the same logical “event” is consistently reflected across tables.
+- **Timers / scheduling**: timer processing code uses `TimerRepository.findDueTimers()` to discover timers ready to fire, then atomically updates timers and workflow status using `withTransaction`.

+- **ETL workers**: batch processing workers use:
+  - `BatchRepository` to manage batch lifecycle and retrieve raw data
+  - `BatchChunkRepository` to map chunks to workflow steps for fan-out/fan-in patterns
+  - `ProcessedRowRepository.insertMany()` and `ErrorRowRepository.insertMany()` for bulk inserts
+  - `countByBatch()` methods to track progress

-In short, this package provides the **durable backbone** of the system: every job execution, retry, and workflow transition eventually becomes a sequence of repository calls and transactions defined here.
+In short, this package provides the **durable backbone** of the system: every job execution, retry, workflow transition, and batch operation eventually becomes a sequence of repository calls and transactions defined here.